ciudadlas/NewsReader/README.md

 An iPhone news reader app

 # To do
-- Fix positioning issues in NewsTile view , especially when the tile is getting re-used
+- Fix positioning issues in NewsTile view, especially when the tile is getting re-used
 - Re-evaluate the news tile re-use code, there may be a more straightforward way to accomplish it
 - Re-factor, review comments, and pragma mark properly
 - Add unit tests